NiroUwU/Shell-Shenanigans/README.md

 # Shell-Shenanigans Info
-This repository houses my shell scripts i wrote.
+This repository houses my bash shell scripts i wrote.
 Not all of them will be useful, but maybe you will find something that interests you :)

 # Description of all files